Arip Asadulaev

 See all my papers here.

-Engineering: Designed neural computer architectures that generate molecules with favorable pharmacokinetics.
+Applications: Designed neural computer architectures that generate molecules with favorable pharmacokinetics.
 These models were later validated in real-world applications.

 Developed a CowSwap solver and built various AI layers to optimize token swaps, asset bridging, and other decentralized finance operations.

-Education: Created and taught several courses on reinforcement learning and deep generative models, covering a range of topics from GANs to flow-matching.
+Teaching: Created and taught several courses on reinforcement learning and deep generative models, covering a range of topics from GANs to flow-matching.

 Open to discussing new ideas and potential collaborations.
 Feel free to contact.